UCL/research-computing-with-cpp/04cpp3/sec04VariadicTemplates.md

 }
 ```

-Because there is no special element $i$ defined, this function is undefined for an empty parameter pack, and therefore will not compile if called with no arguments.
+Since there is no special element $i$ in the expression, this function is undefined for an empty parameter pack, and therefore will not compile if called with no arguments.
 This is another way of enforcing a non-empty argument list without needing to separate out the first argument.